INO-4500 DNA Vaccine Description 2022

 In addition, INOVIO is leveraging its optimized plasmid design and delivery technology to develop DNA medicines to treat and prevent infectious diseases.
 INO-4500 is the first vaccine candidate for Lassa fever to enter human trials, says the company.

 INOVIO's DNA medicines deliver optimized plasmids directly into cells intramuscularly or intradermally using one of INOVIO's proprietary hand-held CELLECTRA smart devices.
 INOVIO's DNA medicines are made using a process called SynCon®.
-SynCon uses a proprietary computer algorithm that has been designed to identify and optimize the DNA sequence of the target antigen, whether it is a virus or a tumor.
+SynCon uses a proprietary computer algorithm designed to identify and optimize the DNA sequence of the target antigen, whether it is a virus or a tumor.
 Once this sequence has been determined, the DNA is synthesized or reorganized, and manufacturing can begin, says the company.

-DNA medicines are composed of optimized DNA plasmids, which are small circles of double-stranded DNA synthesized or reorganized by a computer sequencing technology and designed to produce a specific immune response in the body.
+DNA medicines are composed of optimized DNA plasmids, which are small circles of double-stranded DNA synthesized or reorganized by computer sequencing technology and designed to produce a specific immune response in the body.

 On February 23, 2021, INOVIO announced the first participant was dosed in a Phase 1B clinical trial for INO-4500 in Ghana, Africa.
-The Phase 1B clinical trial (LSV-002), ongoing at the Noguchi Memorial Institute for Medical Research in Accra, Ghana, and is the first vaccine clinical trial for Lassa fever to be conducted in West Africa.
+The Phase 1B clinical trial (LSV-002) is ongoing at the Noguchi Memorial Institute for Medical Research in Accra, Ghana.
+It is the first vaccine clinical trial for Lassa fever to be conducted in West Africa.

 Plymouth Meeting, Pennsylvania-based INOVIO is a biotechnology company focused on rapidly bringing to market precisely designed DNA medicines to treat and protect people from infectious diseases, cancer, and diseases INOVIO has 15 DNA medicine clinical programs currently in development focused on HPV-associated diseases, cancer, and infectious diseases, including coronaviruses associated with MERS and COVID-19 diseases being developed under grants from the Coalition for Epidemic Preparedness Innovations and the U.S. Department of Defense.